microsoft/rushjs.io-website/pages/developer/selecting_subsets.md

 <img src="/images/docs/selection-intro.svg" alt="a sample monorepo" style="height: 150px;" />

-In this illustration, the arrow from `C` to `D` indicates that `C` is a dependency of `D`.
+In the above illustration, the circles represent local projects, not external NPM dependencies.
-The circles represent Rush projects (not external NPM dependencies).
-We'll use the `rush build` command as our example, but these same parameters work for any bulk command.
+The arrow from `D` to `C` indicates that `D` depends on `C`; this means that `C` must be built before `D` can be built.
+We'll use the `rush build` command in the examples given below, but these same parameters work for any bulk command.

 ## -<!---->-to